paintception/Deep-Quality-Value-DQV-Learning-/README.md

   * Install the requirements list in your favourite virtualenv with `pip install -r requirements.txt`

   * The directory `./models/` contains the weights of the Value and Quality networks which have obtained the results that are reported in the paper.
-If you aim to test one of these pre-trained networks you can run the `./models/DQV_Trained.py` script by being sure to use the weights that match the appropriate Open-Ai environment.
+If you aim to test one of these pre-trained networks you can run the `./models/DQV_Trained.py` script.
+Be sure to use the weights that match the appropriate Open-Ai environment.

   * If you aim to train a model from scratch, or adapt DQV on a different DRL problem, you can find the code for training the agents in `./train/`.
-The `.train_job.sh` script allows you to choose which Open-Ai environment you aim to train your agents on and which exploration strategy to follow.
+The `.train_job.sh` script allows you to choose which Open-Ai environment you want to train your agents on, and which exploration strategy to follow.
 So far the code only supports e-greedy and Maxwell-Boltzman exploration.
-The script will call `DQV_learning.py` which is the code that has been used to train the networks present in `./models/` and that matches with what is reported in the paper.
+The script will call `DQV_learning.py` which is the code that has been used to train the networks that are present in `./models/`, and that matches with what is reported in the paper.
+Training i.e. on the game Pong lasts ≈ 8 hours on a GTX 1080 GPU machine and the environment should be solved in ≈ 400 episodes.